- Our schools

 Civil Engineering designs and constructs society's essential infrastructure to meet the challenges of pollution, traffic congestion, water and energy needs, and urban development.

-Combining a major in Civil Engineering and a minor in Architecture, students learn to be conceptual thinkers and collaborate with other professionals for the best results.
+Combining Civil Engineering and a minor in Architecture, students learn to be conceptual and collaborative thinkers.

 Computer Engineering covers the theory, design, development and application of computer systems in consumer electronics, transportation systems, medical equipment, telecommunications etc.